flexcompute-readthedocs/Flow360Documentation/docs/source/examples/rotation_interface.rst

 Once your mesh has been uploaded, the last step before launching a simulation is to create a Flow360.json file with all the information needed by Flow360 solver to run your case.

 For this example we have provided you with two different Flow360 json input files.
 Please download the one for the `initial 1st order run <https://simcloud-public-1.s3.amazonaws.com/xv15/XV15_quick_start_flow360_1st.json>`__ and the other for the `final 2nd order runs <https://simcloud-public-1.s3.amazonaws.com/xv15/XV15_quick_start_flow360_2nd.json>`__.
-More descriptions on the 1st order vs the 2nd order scenarios are given :ref:`below <1st2ndorder>`
+More on 1st order vs 2nd order :ref:`below <1st2ndorder>`

 For this case, our Flow360 solver input json files have 11 sections: